Office yoga: 5 easy desk poses

 5 easy yoga poses for when you just can’t get away from your desk.

 We all know a bit of movement during the working day can give you an energy boost.
 However, we also know how hard it can be finding time to get moving – even for 10 minutes.
 So for busy days where you can’t seem to move from your desk, there’s a great solution – yoga.
-We’ve discovered (and practised) 5 simple poses you can add into your daily routine.
+We’ve discovered (and practiced) 5 simple poses you can add into your daily routine.

 Although desk yoga won’t completely magic away health issues such as aching joints and fatigue (especially if you lead an overall sedentary lifestyle) it’s a great place to start – and can help to improve your posture, energy levels and metabolism.